-Jersey Shore Area students are required to use their debit/ID cards to purchase food from the cafeteria, to use computers and access the Internet, and to borrow books from the library.
+Jersey Shore Area students are required to use their debit/ID cards to purchase food from the cafeteria, for entry into school dances, and to borrow books from the library.
 The debit/ID card system keeps track of individual student accounts and performs management functions such as food production planning, inventory analysis, sales calculations, and sales statistics.
 The system also provides data and reports to assist in meeting state and federal regulations.

 Upon request, parents and guardians can get a record of their child's cafeteria purchases.